wyattphillips-philips/smb-emul/docs/architecture.md

 ### `ClientHandler`
 Processes commands from a single client.
 Supports uploading files using `PUT` and downloading files using `GET`.
+The handler now attempts to recognize an incoming SMB negotiation request (e.g. from a JCIFS client) and sends back a minimal response.
+After that basic handshake, clients must still speak the simple text protocol.
 File access is checked using an `AccessManager` instance and data is stored via `FileRepository`.

 ### `FileRepository`
 Stores files on the host filesystem under a configured directory.
 Exposes